OFS/oneapi-asp/common/scripts/README.txt

   This script builds the MMD and installs it in the linux64 directory in the oneAPI-ASP.
 The MMD build is packaged when creating tarball for distribution.

-- setup-bsp.py
+- setup-asp.py
   This script copies files from the OFS FIM pr-template-release source location to the oneAPI-ASP hardware/<variant>/build/ folder and updates a variety of Quartus setting files.

 - build-default-binaries.sh
-  This script requires build-bsp.sh to have completed successfully to generate oneAPI-ASP.
+  This script requires build-asp.sh to have completed successfully to generate oneAPI-ASP.
 It uses the oneAPI-ASP to compile a simple adder kernel that is used as the default binary file for the 'aocl initialize' command.

 - create-tarball.sh
-  This script packages the files needed for oneAPI-ASP, including the default aocx, and puts them in a single opencl-bsp.tar.gz file that can be used to redistribute the oneAPI-ASP.
+  This script packages the files needed for oneAPI-ASP, including the default aocx, and puts them in a single oneapi-asp.tar.gz file that can be used to redistribute the oneAPI-ASP.